Build U-Boot for TI AM62x-based SoMs

 $ make PLATFORM=k3-am62x CFG_ARM64_core=y $OPTEE_EXTRA_ARGS

-Build U-Boot for R5
+Build U-Boot for the Cortex-R5

 In the U-boot directory, compile the source code for the R5 core: